ryanchard/MCQ-and-SFT-code/README.md

 ```

 3. **Run MCQ generation:**
+This step uses generate_mcqs.py to divide text into chunks, generate MCQs, and
+include reference answers.

-You may wish to check to see which models are currently running as waiting for a model to load can
+You may wish to check to see which models are currently running as waiting for
-take 10-15 minutes (see
+a model to load can take 10-15 minutes (see
 [ALCF Inference service](https://github.com/argonne-lcf/inference-endpoints)).
-For this example
-we are using `Mistral-7B-Instruct-v0.3`.
+For this example we are using `Mistral-7B-Instruct-v0.3`.
+Omitting the -m option
+defaults to *openai:gpt-4o*.

    ```bash